 - This term refers to patients who have previously been able to hear and have acquired language.

 - The quality of life in adults given cochlear implants improves, with less isolation and depression.

 - Elderly patients too can benefit from cochlear implants, according to a study of those who are postlingually deaf.

-- Economic benefits: a recent Canadian study found that cochlear implantation was linked to an increase in income and employment rates among recipients, and concluded that there is economic as well as quality of life benefit from cochlear implants.
+- Economic benefits: a Canadian study found that cochlear implantation was linked to an increase in income and employment rates among recipients and concluded that there is economic as well as quality of life benefit from cochlear implants.

 Prelingually deaf young people and adults

-- Those in this group of patients only rarely develop full spoken language, but many do obtain some benefit from implantation.
-Therefore age alone should not be an absolute contra-indication to implantation.
+- Those in this group of patients only rarely develop full spoken language; however, many do obtain some benefit from implantation.
+Therefore, age alone should not be an absolute contra-indication to implantation.

 - Any benefit will usually be evident within the first year after the implant.

 - The function of electrodes will probably continue to improve, which may broaden the use of cochlear implants.